 Trochim, W. (2017) Online textbook of research methods.
 Learn about levels of measurement.

 Additional reading materials on the Cohort Orientation under:

 MHA Program Specific section

 What do I need to know about the assessment before I start?

-The assessment asks you to specify level of measurement, for example, what is the level of measurement of age in years?
+The assessment asks you to specify the level of measurement, for example, what is the level of measurement of age in years?
 Hint: memorizing variable names will not work.
 For example, age can be ratio, nominal or ordinal.
-Age in years is ratio.
+Age in years is a ratio.
 Age measured with check-boxes, such as 50-60 and 65 or older is ordinal.
 Old vs. young is nominal.
 You need to take time to understand the logic of each level of measurement and then apply it to each measure.
 You cannot find the correct answers by Googling them.